Svchost.exe virus removal guide

 How to avoid installation of malware?

-We recommend to ignore emails that are received from unknown addresses, contain attachments (or web links) and are irrelevant.
+Ignore emails that are received from unknown addresses, contain attachments (or web links), and are irrelevant.
 The safest way is to simply ignore them.
-Furthermore, we advise to avoid downloading files and software using third party downloaders, unofficial pages and other tools that we mentioned above.
+Furthermore, we advise that you avoid downloading files and software using third party downloaders, unofficial pages, and other tools mentioned above.
 All files and software should be downloaded from official websites and using direct download links.
-It is important to update software appropriately too.
-It should be done using tools or implemented functions that are provided by official software developers but not some third party, fake updating tools.
-As we mentioned in the paragraph above, software 'cracking' tools are not legal and often are used to proliferate various infections.
-Therefore, they should not be used as well.
-And finally, computer is always safer when there is a reputable anti-virus or anti-spyware software installed on it.
+Update software legitimately using tools or implemented functions provided by official software developers.
+Do not use third party, fake update tools.
+Software 'cracking' tools are illegal and are often used to proliferate infections.
+Finally, computers are safer when reputable anti-virus or anti-spyware software is installed.
 These programs should be updated and virus scans performed regularly.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Screenshot of a malicious file which disguises as svchost.exe detected as a threat by multiple virus engines:
+Screenshot of a malicious file disguised as svchost.exe, which is detected as a threat by multiple virus engines: